mciwing/mciwing.github.io/docs/python/index.md

 ---

 The below section should give you an impression of what you can do with `Python`.
 This is not an extensive list by all means.
-I might sound trashy but if you can imagine something you probably can build it in `Python`.
+It might sound trashy but if you can imagine something you probably can build it in `Python`.